vd2org/j2tools/README.md

 pip install j2tools
 ```

+## Testing

+_coming soon_

 ## YamlLoader

-YamlLoader is template loader for jinja2 template framework.
+YamlLoader is a template loader for jinja2 template framework.
-It's loading templates from yaml-files.
-Useful when you need
+It loads templates from yaml-files.
+Useful when you need to
-to store many small templates in one file.
+store many small templates in one file.

 #### Example: